Maurice Richard: 50 goals in 50 games

 Richard's critics argued that his scoring record was the result of talent dilution brought about by the war; when many players returned in 1945–46, he won his second Stanley Cup with Montreal, but his goal output was nearly halved to 27.
 Richard again reached lofty scoring totals in 1946–47, leading the league with 45 goals in a 60-game season and winning the Hart Trophy as the league's most valuable player for the only time of his career.
 He finished second or third in the Hart Trophy voting a further five times in his career.
 Opponents continued their attempts to drive Richard to anger or frustration, as they had learned he could be goaded into taking himself out of the game by violently retaliating and fighting.
-One such incident occurred in the 1947 Stanley Cup Finals when Richard received a match penalty for striking Toronto's Bill Ezinicki over the head with his stick in a game two loss.
+One such incident occurred in the 1947 Stanley Cup Final when Richard received a match penalty for striking Toronto's Bill Ezinicki over the head with his stick in a game two loss.
 Richard was suspended for the third game of the series, which the Maple Leafs won.

 As the reigning most valuable player, Richard sought a pay raise prior to the 1947–48 season.
 General manager Frank Selke refused, even after Richard and team captain Émile Bouchard both sat out the Canadiens' preseason before capitulating and returning to the team when the season began.
 The Punch line was broken up after Blake suffered a career-ending leg injury.
 Richard's season also ended early as he missed the final games of the season due to a knee injury.
 He finished second in team scoring with 53 points in 53 games, but Montreal missed the playoffs.
 After recording only 38 points in 1948–49, Richard posted a 65-point campaign the next season and his 43 goals led the NHL for the third time.
-In 1950–51, Richard scored 42 goals, including his 271st career goal, making him Montreal's all-time goal leader.
+In 1950–51, Richard scored 42 goals, including his 271st career goal, passing Aurel Joliat as the Canadiens' all-time goal leader.